LuXDAmore/nuxt-prune-html/README.md

         // Module config
         pruneHtml: {
-            hideErrorsInConsole: false,
+            enabled: false, // `true` in production
-            hideGenericMessagesInConsole: false, // Disabled in production
+            hideGenericMessagesInConsole: false, // `false` in production
-            enabled: false, // Disabled in dev-mode due to the hot reload (is client-side)
+            hideErrorsInConsole: false, // disable the `console.error` method
             selectors: [
-                // Css selectors to prune
+                // CSS selectors to prune
                 'link[rel="preload"][as="script"]',
                 'script:not([type="application/ld+json"])',
             ],
-            selectorToKeep: null, // Disallow pruning of scripts with this class, N.B.: this selector will be appended to every selectors, `ex. script:not([type="application/ld+json"]):not(__VALUE__)`
+            selectorsToKeep: null, // disallow pruning of scripts with this class (could be an array of classes), N.B.: each `selectorsToKeep` will be appended to every `selectors`, ex.: `script:not([type="application/ld+json"]):not(__selectorToKeep__)`
-            script: [], // Inject custom scripts only for matched UA (BOTS-only)
+            script: [], // Inject custom scripts only if pruning
-            link: [], // Inject custom links only for matched UA (BOTS-only)
+            link: [], // Inject custom links only if pruning
             cheerio: {
-                // It use Cheerio under the hood, so this is the object-config passed in the cheerio.load() method
+                // it use the Cheerio library under the hood, so this is the config passed in the `cheerio.load(__config__)` method
                 xmlMode: false,
             },
-            ignoreBotOrLighthouse: false, // Remove selectors in any case, not depending on Bot or Lighthouse
-            isBot: true, // Remove selectors if is a bot
-            isLighthouse: true, // Remove selectors if match the Lighthouse UserAgent
-            matchUserAgent: null, // Remove selectors if this userAgent is matched, either as String or RegExp (a string will be converted to a case-insensitive RegExp in the MobileDetect library)
+            htmlElementClassOnPrune: null, // this is a string added as a class to the <html> tag (cheerio.addClass())
-            hookRenderRoute: true, // Activate the prune during the `hook:render:route`
+            hookRenderRoute: true, // Activate in `hook:render:route`
-            hookGeneratePage: true, // Activate the prune during the `hook:generate:page`
+            hookGeneratePage: true, // Activate in `hook:generate:page`
-            lighthouseUserAgent: 'lighthouse', // Value of the Lighthouse UserAgent, either as String or RegExp (a string will be converted to a case-insensitive RegExp in the MobileDetect library)
-            headerName: 'user-agent', // Value of a custom header name passed from a Lambda Edge function, or similar },
+            types: [
+                // it's possibile to add different rules/types of pruning
+                // array of values: [ 'mobile-detect', 'query-parameters', 'header-exist' ]
+                // ex.: `[ 'query-parameters' ]` force only to check query-parameters values 'mobile-detect',
+            ],
+            // 👇🏻 Type: `mobile-detect` (always trigger prune during `generate`, if `hookGeneratePage` is `true`)
+            headerName: 'user-agent', // The header-key base for `mobile-detect`, `req.headers[ headerName ]`
+            isBot: true, // remove selectors if is a bot
+            isAudit: true, // remove selectors if match the `auditUserAgent`
+            ignoreBotOrAudit: false, // remove selectors in any case, not depending on Bot or Audit
+            auditUserAgent: 'lighthouse', // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
+            matchUserAgent: null, // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
+            // 👇🏻 Type: 'query-parameters', (you can also specify routes in the generate process, ex.: `generate: { routes: [ '/?prune=true' ] }` )
+            queryParamToPrune: [
+                // array of objects (key-value), trigger the pruning if 'query-parameters' is present in `types` and at least one value is matched from the query-parameters, ex. `/?prune=true`
+                {
+                    key: 'prune',
+                    value: 'true',
+                },
+            ],
+            queryParamToExcludePrune: [], // same as `queryParamToPrune`, exclude the pruning if 'query-parameters' is present in `types` and at least one value is matched from the query-parameters, this is priority over `queryParamToPrune`
+            // 👇🏻 Type: 'header-exist' (always trigger prune during `generate`, if `hookGeneratePage` is `true`)
+            headersToPrune: [], // same as `queryParamToPrune`, but it checks `req.headers` for `key-value`
+            headersToExcludePrune: [], // same as `queryParamToExcludePrune`, but it checks `req.headers`, this is priority over `headersToPrune`
+            // Events, callbacks
+            onBeforePrune: null, // ({ result, [ headers, res ] }) => {}, `headers` and `res` are not available on `generate`
+            onAfterPrune: null, // ({ result, [ headers, res ] }) => {}, `headers` and `res` are not available on `generate`
+        },

     };